 I’d be remiss if I didn’t tell you rule number one – prime first!
 Natural wood has its flaws and it’s important to protect it as well as minimize the look of rough areas.
 It will also enable your chosen color to look its best.
 You can choose your own formula, or check out my own white primer variation here if you’ve got all the right ingredients nearby.

-Another option is to choose a “paint + primer” product.
+Another option is to choose a “paint + primer” option.
 You can sometimes find these at hardware stores.
-This 2 in one application can be a great time saver, but be sure and check brands and reviews first.
-You can also find it in a spray on application too.
+This 2 in one product comes in a spray-on application that provides good coverage and is ideal for many outside project types.

 Outdoor by FolkArt